paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-365-contractor-workforce.md

   (A) $5,000; or

-  (B) the total costs of the type described in paragraphs (1), (2), (3), (8), and (9) of section 472 of the Higher Education Act of 1965 ([20 U.S.C.
+  (B) the total costs of the type described in paragraphs (1), (2), (3), (8), and (9) 11 See References in Text note below. of section 472 of the Higher Education Act of 1965 ([20 U.S.C.
 1087](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087&num=0&edition=prelim)ll) incurred by the participant while obtaining teacher certification or licensure or the necessary credentials to serve as a teacher’s aide and employment as an elementary or secondary school teacher or teacher aide.

 (2) A stipend provided under this section shall be taken into account in determining the eligibility of the participant for Federal student financial assistance provided under title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.).